-In 2020 Natasha performed as a leading soloist in 3 concerts in NYC - “Opera Gems: the art of dramatic singing” (February), a symphonic opera gala with internationally famous soloists, “In Memory of Francisco” (December), and the gala “VivaVerdi” (March) in the Opera America/National Opera center.
+In 2020, Natasha showcased her artistry as a leading soloist in three concerts in New York City.
+The performances included a symphonic opera gala 'Opera Gems: The Art of Dramatic Singing' in February, featuring internationally renowned soloists, 'In Memory of Francisco' in December, and the gala 'VivaVerdi' in March at the Opera America/National Opera Center.
+Critics praised Ms. Novitskaia for her powerful mezzo instrument, noting a suspenseful aura in her performances, and highlighting her contralto-like quality in the lower register.
+One review from Voce di Meche particularly commended her commanding and devious portrayal of Amneris in a duet.
 “Ms. Novitskaia uses the texture of her powerful mezzo instrument to create an aura of suspense and we loved the final “silencio”…and in the lower register she has a certain contralto-like quality.
 She was a Commanding and devious Amneris in her duet with Amneris!”
 (Voce di Meche).

-In 2016, Natasha received a standing ovation for her Azucena in a concert performance of Il Trovatore at the Liederkranz Foundation.
-This performance followed her appearance with the Mercury Orchestra as a soloist in Prokofiev’s Alexander Nevsky for mezzo, chorus, and orchestra.
-In 2015 she made her European solo recital debut singing Rimsky-Korsakov, Tchaikovsky, Rachmaninoff, and Sviridov with pianist and conductor Sergey Neller, and in 2016 she sang a solo concert at the Russian Embassy in Berlin.
+In 2016, Natasha received a standing ovation for her portrayal of Azucena in a concert performance of 'Il Trovatore' at the Liederkranz Foundation.
+This achievement followed her solo performance with the Mercury Orchestra in Prokofiev’s 'Alexander Nevsky' for mezzo, chorus, and orchestra.
+In 2015, she made her European solo recital debut in Berlin, singing Rimsky-Korsakov, Tchaikovsky, Rachmaninoff, and Sviridov with pianist and conductor Sergey Neller.

 “…il mezzosoprano russo Natasha Novitskaia fu una ottima Amneris, dalla voce traspartente e decisa, senza tentennamenti.” *- Francesco Giordano for “Globus Magazine”, Italy

-* “the Russian mezzo-soprano Natasha Novitskaia was a very good Amneris, with a transparent and decisive voice, without hesitation.”
+* “The Russian mezzo-soprano Natasha Novitskaia was a very good Amneris, with a transparent and decisive voice, without hesitation.”

 “Ms. Novitskaia lent her powerful voice to the creation of the character of Ulrica in “Re dell’abisso, affrettati” from Ballo in Maschera.
 The way she used the texture of her mezzo instrument created an aura of suspense.
 We loved the final “Silencio!”.
 In the lower register she has a contralto quality.
 She “plays well with others” as we saw in the numerous duets.
 She was a very commanding and devious Amneris in the duet “Fu la sorte dell’armi a’ tuoi funesta” from Aida, tricking her rival Aida.” – Voce di Meche